David-Nevezi-Strango/TW-Forum/readme.md

 If you want a local DB or don't have a hosted MySQL server, you can install it from the official MySQL website. (https://www.mysql.com/downloads/)
 You can find within the backend folder an SQL script containing the necessary querries to create the DB.

+Frontend:
+For the frontend, the Angular CLI and Node.js must be installed.
+Then, to install the dependencies, navigate to frontend/TW-Forum and use the command `npm install`.

 ## Usage

-Runing the app:
+Running the app:

-- Backend
+- Backend:
   At the parent directory of the backend part, run the following commands:

   Windows: